 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.

-Action will be taken in the following circumstances:
+Hertfordshire County Council will take action in the following circumstances:

-- When a child's application address does not match the address of that child at their current school - When a child lives at a different address to the applicant - When the applicant does not have parental responsibility - When a family move shortly after the closing date of applications when one or more of the following applies:

-- The family has moved to a property from which their application was less likely to be successful - The family has returned to an existing property - The family lived in rented accommodation for a short period of time (anything less than a year) over the application period - o Official/public records show an alternative address at the time of application - When a child starts at the allocated school and their address is different from the address used at the time of application
+- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility: - When a family move shortly after the closing date of applications when one or more of the following applies: - o The family has moved to a property from which their application was less likely to be successful; - o The family has returned to an existing property: - o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period; - Official/public records show an alternative address at the time of the application - When a child starts at the allocated school and their address is different from the address used at the time of application.